Nothing happens quickly here.

 I don't speak Swahili, and outside of businesses that cater specifically to tourists, most people don't speak English.
 I have no idea what anything should cost, no idea where anything is, no idea where I am at any given moment.

 Nothing is intuitive, nothing is straightforward.
 It's the most inept I've felt in my adult life.

 I spend the first few days just following Sharon around.
 We go to the gym, to lunch with her friends, to the shops.
 I spend a few hours trying to get a phone card while she's at the dentist, a morning idly trying to convince slippery pieces of mango onto my fork while she goes through her work emails.
 Every time she needs to go somewhere without me, I have to ask her how I should get home, how much it should cost, how do I bargain for that in Swahili.

-Sharon lives in a rural area close to the Ugandan border, so when she's in the city she gets her fix of Western food.
-My first night in town we go for dinner at a beautiful seaside restaurant that caters specifically to mzungu (tourists).
+Sharon lives in a rural area close to the Ugandan border, so when she's in the city she gets her fix of western food.
+My first night in town we go for dinner at a beautiful seaside restaurant that caters to tourists and wealthy locals.

 The entirety of the monied world is there.
 Fastidiously dressed Africans, young Arabic couples in elegant kaftans and hijabs, large tables of Chinese businessmen, blonde families that look like they just walked out of a mid-90s Club Med ad.

 A warm breeze blows in off the Indian Ocean and we're eating seared tuna by candlelight and getting champagne drunk.
 I feel like a diplomat.
-Dinner cost $30.
+Dinner costs $30.